OpenQuake3/engine/readme.md

 Just like other modern engines and frameworks would do,
 this engine provides the basic building blocks to create a game with it.
-It is then the responsibility of the game to use the engine API to create the entry point for their game.
+It is then the responsibility of the game to use the engine API to create the entry point for their application.

 ### Buildsystem
 #### libidtech3